 The Harry Potter books and movies are some of the most beloved of all time – enjoyed by children and adults alike.
-Here are 17 interesting facts about the world of Harry Potter you might not be aware of!

-Professor Dumbledore, the Hogwarts headmaster, has a curious name.
-Rowling chose the word ‘Dumbledore’ as something simple the wizard would likely hum to himself.
-It’s actually an ancient word which roughly translates to ‘bumblebee’.

-JK Rowling was once approached by Michael Jackson to produce a Harry Potter musical.
-However, she decided not to pursue his request.

-The Harry Potter books actually take place from around 1991 onwards, meaning Potter himself would be around 42 years old in 2022.
-Time flies!

-Tom Felton – who would go on to play Draco Malfoy in all seven movies – auditioned for the roles of both Harry Potter and Ron Weasley.
-However, it was determined he was a better fit for the scurrilous Slytherin student instead.

-It’s thought that someone new starts reading Harry Potter every 30 seconds.

-v2 | The Harry Potter books and movies are some of the most beloved of all time – enjoyed by children and adults alike.
-Here are 17 interesting facts about the world of Harry Potter you might not be aware of!
+Here are 17 fun facts about the world of Harry Potter you might not be aware of!

 Professor Dumbledore, the Hogwarts headmaster, has a curious name.
 Rowling chose the word ‘Dumbledore’ as something simple the wizard would likely hum to himself.
 It’s actually an ancient word which roughly translates to ‘bumblebee’.

 JK Rowling was once approached by Michael Jackson to produce a Harry Potter musical.
 However, she decided not to pursue his request.

 The Harry Potter books actually take place from around 1991 onwards, meaning Potter himself would be around 42 years old in 2022.
 Time flies!

 Tom Felton – who would go on to play Draco Malfoy in all seven movies – auditioned for the roles of both Harry Potter and Ron Weasley.
 However, it was determined he was a better fit for the scurrilous Slytherin student instead.

 It’s thought that someone new starts reading Harry Potter every 30 seconds.